BobBuildTool/bob/doc/manpages/bob-archive.rst

 -----------

 The bob archive command can be used to manage binary artifact archives.
-The command works on the archives defined in the user configuration :ref:`archive <configuration-config-archive>`.
+The command works on the archives defined in the user configuration :ref:`archive <configuration-config-archive>` .
+The archives require the `managed` flag.
-The archives to work on need to be specified (`-l`, `-a`, `-b`).
+The archives to work on need to be explicitly specified (`-l`, `-a`, `-b`).
 These arguments are mutually exclusive.
-It needs write access to the recipe root folder to create an index cache.
+Write access to the recipe root folder to create an index cache is required.

 Artifacts are managed by the information included in their :ref:`Audit Trail
 <audit-trail>`.
 See the Audit Trail documentation for a detailed description of